Workplace Benefits

 A limited purpose FSA is a tax-advantaged savings account that lets you set aside pre-tax money to pay for eligible dental and vision expenses.
 LP-FSAs can cover individuals, spouses, and eligible dependents.

-Unlike a traditional FSA — which can help pay for a variety of medical costs, including dental and vision — an LP-FSA is intended for just dental and vision care expenses.
-In some cases, you can use an LP-FSA to pay for post-deductible medical expenses.1 This means once you’ve met your healthcare plan deductible, you may be able to use your LP-FSA to pay for qualified medical expenses.
+Unlike a traditional FSA — which can help you pay for a variety of medical costs, including dental and vision — an LP-FSA is intended for just dental and vision care expenses.
+In some cases, you can use an LP-FSA to pay for post-deductible preventative medical expenses.
+This means once you’ve met your healthcare plan deductible, you may be able to use your LP-FSA to pay for qualified medical expenses.

 How does a limited purpose FSA work?